kezdetphia/football-fullstack/README.md

 Game Features:

     Player Selection: Choose players from a diverse pool of options to build your dream team.
-    Attribute Customization: Personalize the attributes of each player to match your strategy and playing style.
-    Team Management: Manage your team by adding, removing, and editing player attributes.
+    Attribute Customization: Personalize the attributes of each player to match your strategy and playing style.Team Management: Manage your team by adding, removing, and editing player attributes.
     Player Statistics: View detailed statistics and information about each player.